 In effect, we did not choose the military option.
 It was forced upon us.
 But we used it.
 And we succeeded.

 The retaking of these territories was not just a symbolic victory but a substantive one.
 We upheld the constitutional principle that the Philippines is one state, one republic, with one government, one military answerable to one civilian Commander in Chief, under one Constitution and one flag, in one undivided territory.
 That is what it is now.
 That is what it will be forever.

-Ang buong bansa ay nagpupugay sa kagitingan ng mga opisyal at mga kawal ng ating sandatahang lakas ng Pilipinas sa pamumuno ng ating kalihim ng Department of National Defense at ng ating chief of staff.
+Ang buong bansa ay nagpupugay sa kagitingan ng mga opisyal at mga kawani ng ating Sandatahang Lakas ng Pilipinas sa pamumuno ng ating kalihim ng Department of National Defense at ng ating Chief of Staff of the Armed Forces of the Philippines.
 Kasama ng ating mga field commanders, tinupad nila ng buong katapatan at katapangan ang kanilang tungkulin sa ating pagsakop ng mga kampo ng MILF.
-Let the whole country salute the Filipino soldiers who valiantly and bravely fought the rebels in defense of the sovereignty, integrity and honor of the Republic of the Philippines.
-Let the whole country pay tribute, in particular, to those who gave up their lives or were injured fighting to preserve the unity of their motherland.
+Let the whole country salute the Filipino soldiers who valiantly and bravely fought the rebels in defense of the sovereignty, integrity, and honor of the Republic of the Philippines.
+[Applause] Let the whole country pay tribute, in particular, to those who gave up their lives or were injured fighting to preserve the unity of their motherland.
 Sila ay nakadagdag sa hanay ng ating mga bagong bayani.